matthewbdaly/laravel-azure-storage/README.md

 This package is supported on the current Laravel LTS version, and any later versions.
 If you are using an older Laravel version, it may work, but I offer no guarantees, nor will I accept pull requests to add this support.

 By extension, as the current Laravel LTS version required PHP 7.0 or greater, I don't test it against PHP < 7, nor will I accept any pull requests to add this support.

+# Can you add support for storage backend X?

+No. This is *exclusively* for Azure Blob storage, and I am categorically not interested in expanding the scope of it to support other backends.

+As long as Flysystem supports it, you can roll your own Laravel filesystem driver easily as described at https://laravel.com/docs/9.x/filesystem#custom-filesystems if you need to - this is the method I used to build this package.